HersheyTaichou/CodeBible/content/Office 365/3 User/AD to Office 365.md

+---
-# Manually connect an AD User to an Office 365 Mailbox
+title: Link an AD User to an Office 365 Mailbox
+description: Manually link or repair a link between an AD user and an Office 365 mailbox
+---
 This is often needed in the following scenarios

 - The Office 365 account was previously connected to a different AD account